simonsobs/pspy/INSTALL_MACOS.rst

 On MAC OS, one difficulty for installing ``pspy`` is the dependency on the ``pixell`` library.
 ``pixell`` includes ``sharp``, a c library allowing to do spherical transform.

-If you have not done it yet, go to the apple store and get or update Xcode.
+First you should go to the apple store and get or update Xcode.
 Install ``macport`` corresponding to your OS version : https://www.macports.org/.

 We will need to install a c/fortran compiler and some configure tools